Art Gallery of New South Wales: 21st century

 In 2013 the gallery unveiled a strategic vision and masterplan, under the working title Sydney Modern: a proposal for major expansion and renewed focus on serving a global audience.
 The stated aim was to complete the project by 2021, the 150th anniversary of the gallery's founding in 1871.
 In the same year, the gallery received A$10.8 million from the NSW Government to finance the planning stages of Sydney Modern, which would see the construction of a new building and double the size of the institution.
 The money was used over the next two years for feasibility and engineering studies related to the use of land next to the gallery's existing 19th-century home, and to launch an international architectural competition.

 The International design competition for the Sydney Modern Project resulted in five architectural firms being invited from an original list of twelve to submit their final concept designs in April 2015.
 A mix of private and NSW Government funds will pay for the A$450 million project, The firm of McGregor Coxall was chosen to redesign the gardens.
 The project has attracted controversy for its expense and encroachment into the public land of the Domain and the Royal Botanic Garden and its dependence on "much greater commercialisation".

+In 2023, the gallery launched Volume, an annual festival combining experimental live music and performance events.
+The inaugural festival, held in September to October 2023, featured music events from artists including Solange, with headline events held in The Tank, a repurposed concrete oil tank located under the Sydney Modern project building.

+In 2025 the gallery appointed its first woman, Maud Page, as director after the resignation of Brand in October 2024.